dvdmarchetti/FlyDisabler/README.md

 FlyDisabler
 ===========
-Bukkit plugin to prevent flying on spicified worlds
+Bukkit plugin to prevent flying on specified worlds.
+Documentation will be added soon.